coda/packs-sdk/docs/tutorials/videos.md

+---
+nav: Videos
+description: A collection of videos showing how to build Packs or use the SDK.
+---

-# Webinars
+# Videos

 Coda hosts regular [webinars][webinars] on a variety of topics, including Packs and how to build them.
-This page includes some recordings from those webinars.
+This page includes some recordings from those webinars and other videos about building Packs.

 ## An introduction to Packs in Coda